 You’re also probably going to get mistaken with other projects that share the same name, since your name is so common.
 Mine might be useguard.com, but there’s also probably getguard.com, goguard.com, etc.

 Think of gocardless.com, for instance – they ended up incorporating the “go” in the official name.
 Whether this was a conscious branding decision right from the start or a reaction to the fact that most people were confusing the domain name with the official name I do not know for sure, but my gut tells me it was the latter.
+In any case, it works both as a brand and as a domain.

 There’s a case to be made for prefixed domains as a temporary solution, though.
 Lots of startups like Dropbox started as prefix+name and then switched to the plain name .com when they had enough money to purchase it – but this only happens when the startup is either extremely successful or extremely well funded.